 Invisian Medical provides innovative medical technologies that improve the quality, safety and efficiency of patient care.
 Founded by Jan Creidenberg and Gulam Khan in February 2019, the company acquired Minne Ties® Agile MMF from Summit Medical, Inc.

-Invented by Dr. Alan Johnson during his time at the University of Minnesota's Medical Device Center Innovation Program, Minne Ties Agile MMF is an innovative, patent pending technology to rapidly, simply and safely achieve maxillomandibular fixation (MMF).
+Invented by Dr. Alan Johnson during his time at the University of Minnesota's Medical Device Center Innovation Program, Minne Ties Agile MMF is an innovative, patented technology to rapidly, simply and safely achieve maxillomandibular fixation (MMF).
 Invisian Medical holds the worldwide license from the University of Minnesota for Minne Ties.

 Unlike traditional arch bars or screw-based systems, Minne Ties is a non-invasive solution that eliminates sharp wires and screws that can cause injuries to the surgeon and damage to patients’ gums, tooth roots and mouth.